MrJohz/blog/content/privacy.md

 ## Changes to this privacy policy

 I reserve the right to amend this privacy policy at any time.
-You can request the current version of this privacy policy at any time or find it at [Data Protection](https://jonathan-frere.com/privacy/) (<https://jonathan-frere.com/privacy/>).
+You can request the current version of this privacy policy at any time or find it at [the current URL](https://jonathan-frere.com/privacy/) (<https://jonathan-frere.com/privacy/>).

 Last updated: March 2025